 Begetube’s two phase change material units (each contain 60 litres of hydrate salt) provide the same level of thermal storage as the 600 litre thermal store next to them

 A hot water cylinder once was just that — a cylinder that contains hot water.
-Usually copper, often with a 80 litre capacity, and sometimes with an immersion heater; a simple device that did exactly what the name suggested.
+Usually copper, often with a 80 litre capacity, and sometimes with an immersion heater, this simple device did exactly what the name suggested.
 But now we have buffer tanks, accumulators, thermal stores and even calorifiers.
 What happened?

 Vented: This is the traditional hot water system.
 There is a cold water tank (or header tank) in the loft, a copper cylinder in the airing cupboard and an expansion tank (smaller than the header tank) also in the loft, providing the ‘vent’.
 The water pressure at the tap is provided by the difference in height between the cylinder and header tank.

 Unvented: This is a pressurised hot water cylinder fed directly from the mains water supply.
 There are header or expansion tanks and they supply hot water to the taps at cold water mains pressure — generally much better pressure than a vented system.
-As they are pressurised they have valves and thermostats to ensure that they do not over-pressurise and explode (generally considered, by most parties, a bad thing).
-They therefore need regular maintenance — which has a cost.
+As they are pressurised they have valves and thermostats to ensure that they do not over-pressurise and explode.
+They therefore need regular maintenance, which has a cost.